hanfeny7/pat2prism/README.md

 - Example: generated PRISM model preview
    ![Model preview placeholder](docs/screenshots/model_preview.png)

-## Contributing
-- Fork the repository and open a pull request with a clear description of changes.
-- Follow the code style and include tests for generator rule changes.
-See `CONTRIBUTING.md` if provided.

-## License & Contact
-- This project is released under the MIT License — see `LICENSE`.
-- For questions regarding reproducibility or access to experimental artifacts, contact the authors via their institutional emails or open an issue on GitHub.

----
-Prepared for reproducible protocol verification and reviewer inspection.
-Replace the screenshot placeholders in `docs/screenshots/` with high-quality images before publishing on GitHub.

-## Additional Project Documents (English translations)

-Below are concise, reviewer-friendly summaries of three supporting documents we include in this repository.
-Full English translations are provided in the same folder and linked for convenience.
-Place these files at the repository root or keep them in `experiment_results/` — both are acceptable for submission.

-- Paper Writing Guide (summary): guidance on honest, CCF-quality presentation of pat2prism, focusing on accurate claims, recommended phrasing, evaluation checklist, and rebuttal strategies.
-Full translation: `experiment_results/PAPER_WRITING_GUIDE_EN.md`.

-- Architecture Overview (summary): a high-level architectural description of the PAT→PRISM pipeline (lexer/parser → AST → IR → template renderer → PRISM output), core data structures, design decisions, and testing strategy.
-Full translation: `experiment_results/ARCHITECTURE_EN.md`.

-- Complete Feature List: a concise inventory of implemented UI and conversion features.
-The original file `experiment_results/COMPLETE_FEATURES.md` is already in English and contains the exhaustive feature matrix and demo-readiness notes.

-These documents are intended for reviewers who want technical depth beyond the README: use the summaries here for quick inspection and open the linked full documents for exhaustive guidance.

-Direct links to supporting documents (English translations):

-- Paper writing guide (detailed advice for presentation and reviewer responses): `experiment_results/PAPER_WRITING_GUIDE_EN.md`
-- Architecture overview (detailed pipeline, data structures, testing strategy): `experiment_results/ARCHITECTURE_EN.md`
-- Complete features manifest (exhaustive feature list and demo notes): `experiment_results/COMPLETE_FEATURES.md`

-### Recommended GitHub publication steps

-1. Create a public GitHub repository and push the project root.
-Include `LICENSE` and list `experiment_results/` and `paper/` as key folders for reviewers.
-2. Add production screenshots to `docs/screenshots/` and replace the README placeholders.
-3. Keep the full supporting documents in `experiment_results/` for reproducibility; optionally mirror them under `docs/` for web rendering via GitHub Pages.

-If you want, I can generate a top-level `README.md` in the repository root that links to these experiment materials and the `paper/` directory for reviewer convenience.

 ## Case Study: CoAP-EAP vs. Lo-CoAP-EAP

 This section presents a case study from our paper demonstrating the PAT2PRISM tool's application in analyzing two protocol variants: CoAP-EAP and Lo-CoAP-EAP.
 These protocols model EAP authentication over CoAP, with Lo-CoAP-EAP incorporating additional low-power optimizations.
 The study evaluates security properties under adversarial conditions using probabilistic model checking.